ankiitgupta7/ankiitgupta7.github.io/pages/01_about.md

 <br>
 <br>

-I come from a remote village, called Tekuridih, in Jaunpur district, Uttar Pradesh, India.
-I moved to Calcutta during high school to better prepare for the IIT-JEE exam.
-The inspiration to go to IIT came from my elder brother, who graduated from IIT-BHU just as I entered IIT-KGP.
+I come from a remote village, called Tekuridih where I had my primary elementary school education, in Jaunpur district of Uttar Pradesh, India.
+I moved to Calcutta during high school to better prepare for the IIT-JEE exam, which led me to Kharagpur for my undergrad studies.
+After this I have been to Taiepi City for further studies.
+I live in East Lansing (Michigan, US) these days.

 I enjoy playing outdoor sports, though the pandemic turned me into a mild chess addict.
 I am an average badminton player, a below-average tennis player, but a decent swimmer.
 Lately, I have even started showing some control in ping-pong.